4 Tips for Better Project Meetings

 - Internal Kickoff Meeting – The internal kickoff meeting is when you are getting everyone on the project team on the same page at the same time.
-This means that there has been a tremendous amount of work done up to this point, including all the pre-sales meetings, contract negotiations, initial scoping of the project, and relationship building (if it’s an external client).
+This means that there has been a tremendous amount of work done up to this point, including all the pre-sales meetings, contract negotiations, initial scoping of the project, managing the internal project team resources and relationship building (if it’s an external client).
 This is your chance to ensure everyone knows what the objective of the project is, who’s responsible for which deliverable and answer any questions that may come up.

 - Client Kickoff Meeting – This is similar to the internal kickoff meeting for the project but is done with the client and possibly their team.
 Depending upon the circumstances, the client will either come to your facility with a small team of their people or you will go to their facility with a small team of your people.
 This is a chance to solidify the working relationships, defining who will be working with whom, and answer any technical or business process questions that may arise at this point in time.

 - Status Meetings – The meeting that we are most familiar with as project managers is the regularly scheduled status meeting.
 This is where the current status of the project is discussed with either the external or internal team separately, or, collaboratively, depending upon the relationship with the client’s team.
 Getting your meetings to this collaborative stage is the best case scenario as this means trust and respect has been built up between both organizations.